Mabdel-03/Isolation_GWAS_BOLT-LMM/README.md

 **Purpose**: Validate the complete BOLT-LMM pipeline on a single variant split before committing computational resources to the full analysis.

-**Background**: Running BOLT-LMM on the complete genome for 138 jobs (~1,656 CPU-hours) requires significant computational resources.
-A test run on a single variant split (representing ~1/69th of the genome) validates that:
+**Background**: The simplified workflow runs BOLT-LMM on the complete genome for each phenotype-covariate combination (6 jobs total).
+A test run validates that:
 - All input files are correctly formatted
 - BOLT-LMM configuration is correct
 - Phenotype and covariate files are compatible